ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 2. The second and probably faster possibility is to install the software on your own in your home folder if you don't have root permissions and put it your PATH variable or adjust the defaults.json so that the variables to tools contain the full path.

-If all the software is available as modules you need to head to the `defults.json` file and find the entry `"modules": []` just replace it with `"modules": ["IMOD", "Gctf", "MotionCor2"]`.
+If all the software is available as modules you need to head to the `defults.json` file and find the entry `"modules": []` just replace it with `"modules": ["IMOD_module", "Gctf_module", "MotionCor2_module", "CUDA_module_1", "CUDA_module_2"]`.
 Be aware that these module names are just placeholders for your real module names. you can find them out with the command `module available` or the shortcut `module avail`.

 As for the other software packages you can add the required CUDA versions also to the field modules.